nimu77/learning-library/data-management-library/database-tools/apex/restlab/4-defining-the-report-and-form-on-emp-creating-pages.md

 ## Summary

 This completes Module 4.
-You now know how to create a page using web source module.
+You now know how to create a page using web source module, modify the page by updating the page designer, and also manipulating records in the runtime environment.
 [Click here to navigate to Module 5.](5-using-the-rest-service-on-dept-defining-list-of-values.md)